pcvolkmer/cert-tools/README.md

 ![](ui-image.jpeg)

-The GUI also provides export to a password protected PKCS #12 file, including certificates and private keys.
+The GUI also provides import from and export to a password protected PKCS #12 file, including certificates and private keys.